splunk/public-o11y-docs/alerts-detectors-notifications/auto-clearing-alerts.rst

 Resolution logic
 ==================

-A detector auto resolves if it can't evaluate the condition specified for the time interval of the ``auto_resolve_after`` mechanism.
+A detector auto resolves if it can't evaluate the condition specified for the time interval of the ``auto_resolve_after`` parameter.
 The following cases can prevent a detector from successfully evaluating the condition:

 * When a metric time series (MTS) lapses into inactivity, it stops reporting and triggers an auto-resolve countdown clock.
 If reporting resumes within your specified time interval, the countdown clock is freed to re-trigger in case reporting stops again.
 If reporting does not resume within the interval you've specified, then the involved MTS is considered no longer relevant, and the alert for it is auto-cleared.